phil-d-wilson/balenaLocating-ML/README.md

   ![Tagged devices](https://i.ibb.co/PMcNJDW/Tagged-Devices.jpg)
   Now I had three lots of iBeacon telemetry coming into the IOT Hub.
 Better do something with it all!
   ### KNN Classification Machine Learning Algorithm
   Machine Learning (ML) is code which uses data from past runs to improve predictions made in future runs.
-One form of ML predictions is classifying data whereby the algorithm uses two or more pre
+One form of ML predictions is classifying data whereby the algorithm uses two or more predictor values to predict a class, such as the risk (class = low, medium, high) of a machine failure based on some metrics (e.g. number of hours running, temperature, operating speed).
+In simple terms, you train the model by feeding it examples of each class with the associated predictor
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjEyMTcxMDEzLDc0MTM5MTMxNywtMzgzMD
+eyJoaXN0b3J5IjpbNDkwMTQ0OTE3LDc0MTM5MTMxNywtMzgzMD
 gxODgwLC0xNzIyNzM1NDQ1LDE5Nzc1NjA1NzAsMTk0OTkwODAy
 MiwxMzE3NDcwODEzLDQ4NjIzOTA3NSwtMTUzNjUzMDU4NF19
 -->